Importance of Sports Nutrition Protein

 Lots of Omega 3 foods like fish oils:

-Omega 3 fatty acids are essential for heart and muscle health, and must be included in copious amounts in a footballer’s nutrition.
-Items like fish and fish oil, which have these omega 3 fatty acids in abundance ensures proper vascularisation of muscles and prevents soreness.
-They also negate the storage of excess amount of fats in the body and lower the amount of unhealthy triglycerides.
+Omega 3 fatty acids are essential for heart and muscle health and must be included in copious amounts in a footballer’s nutrition.
+Items like fish and fish oil, which have these Omega 3 fatty acids in abundance ensures proper vascularization of muscles and prevents soreness.
+They also negate the storage of an excess amount of fats in the body and lower a number of unhealthy triglycerides.

 Cereals like quinoa and muesli for breakfast: